Thomas Leighton (died 1600): Life

 As a young man, he was a soldier and may have served in the Low Countries.
 By 1588 he had become captain of the county's trained militia units.

 He was a Justice of the Peace from c.1592 and a Deputy Lieutenant of Shropshire from 1596.
-He was a Member (MP) of the Parliament of England for Shropshire in 1597, although serious illness made it difficult for him to attend the House of Commons.
+He was a Member (MP) of the Parliament of England for Shropshire in 1597, but less than a month after parliament met he was granted permission to return home because of his poor health.
+In 1598 he was named a commissioner for the poor in Shropshire.